 Take the David Haye v Tony Bellew fight last year: Sky estimated that 600,000 people watched the fight while they were out on the town.
 Some pubs report double, triple and even quadruple their normal Saturday night takings.
 That’s nothing to sneeze at.

 The trick is to show fights (or whatever else might be on Pay-Per-View) regularly, rather than just as special one-off occasions.
 That way, people will know that your pub or bar is the place to go whenever there’s a big sporting event.
 The work cup was an amazing opportunity for pubs & bars across the United Kingdom to show what they could do with the help of a little marketing.

 5. The ‘Shop Front’ is Key

 Again, this is something that’s so important, that people just don’t think about.
-Your signage is the public face of your business.
+Your signage is the public face of your business and a great free marketing.
 It’s the first thing that people see before they come in, and the last thing they see at night.
 It’s also the only impression that people get of your bar or pub if they don’t come in.